Ujjalt/ujjaltimshina/_miscellaneous/test.md

       <br><br>
       Anyway, I do not know whether I want to be a mathematician or not, because the subject has become something like the middle phase of a relationship with a hundred breakups and a hundred reconciliations.
 Yet, somehow, I keep coming back.
   </div>

   <!-- Tutorial Problems Section -->
   <div style="background: #e6f0ff; padding: 15px 20px; border-radius: 8px; margin-bottom: 12px;">
     <h3 style="color: #2a5d9f; margin-top: 0;">Tutorial Problems & Lecture Materials</h3>
-    <p>You can try some of the interesting tutorial problems and materials prepared by me as part of various delivered lecture series.</p>
+   You can try some of the interesting tutorial problems and materials prepared by me as part of various delivered lecture series.
   </div>

   <div style="background: #e6f0ff; padding: 15px 20px; border-radius: 8px; margin-bottom: 12px;">